About – Iowa One Call

 You may also create a ticket on our website.
 Generating a ticket online allows you to create precise drawings and descriptions of your proposed excavation.
 The NextGen system offers detailed mapping tools to easily communicate the extent of your project with the locators.

-From the time the notice is transmitted, the facility operators have 48 hours (excluding Saturdays, Sundays and holidays) to locate their infrastructure with spray paint and flags.
+From the time the notice is transmitted, the facility operators have 48 hours (excluding the day of the notice, Saturdays, Sundays and holidays) to locate their infrastructure with spray paint and flags.
 Note: Iowa One Call is neither a utility nor a locating service.
 Iowa One Call owns no facilities and does not locate underground facilities.

 The Iowa One Call system processes over 540,000 tickets and coordinates more than 2.7 million locate requests per year in communities throughout Iowa.